 San Antonio High Asset Divorce Attorneys

-Experienced counsel for complex and high net worth divorce in South Texas
+Experienced counsel for complex and high net worth divorce in San Antonio and Texas

 Divorce can be a challenging and difficult situation for any couple.
 However, when a significant amount of assets are involved – like a successful business, substantial wealth, or retirement accounts – property division issues can get complex.
 If you are thinking about divorce, it is important to plan carefully and accordingly to ensure you protect your interests and future, as well as those of your children.

 At Grable Grimshaw PLLC, our San Antonio family law attorneys understand the unique circumstances that come along with complex and high asset divorces.
 We can help you negotiate a fair and equitable property distribution settlement, as well as ensure the proper valuation of all your marital assets.
 Let us advocate for you throughout the divorce process, keeping your and your children’s best interests in mind the entire way.
 Contact us today for a consultation.

 What Our Clients Are Saying

 "I hired Matt Grimshaw as my divorce lawyer and his professionalism and attentiveness to my case was much appreciated.
 During a time which was very hard and life changing for me, he made me feel comfortable.
 His caring attitude for me speaks volumes to his work ethic and for me made all the difference.
 I would recommend him and his staff for any issues that his team can assist with.
 Thank you Matt and team for being there for me and taking care of me during this time in my life." – Shaun J.

 Why is high asset divorce different than traditional divorce?

 High asset divorce (also called high net worth divorce or complex divorce) is the formal term used when couples in higher income brackets split up.
 Couples with high assets often need more legal assistance in property division matters, as dividing joint property can be more complex and complicated.
 High net worth couples tend to have the following things in common:

 - Children are grown or close to age 18